jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

 | `int` or null | 1 |

 {% hint style="warning" %}
-It is not recommended to set this above the default value of 1, as there is a high chance infinite nesting in certain cases For example when dealing with megathreads,as if a megathread is linked to another megathread you could scraping a undesirable amount of data
+It is not recommended to set this above the default value of 1, as there is a high chance of infinite nesting in certain cases.

+For example, when dealing with megathreads, if a megathread is linked to another megathread, you could end up scraping an undesirable amount of data.
 {% endhint %}

 Restricts how many levels deep the scraper is allowed to go while scraping a thread